ComPWA/ampform/doc/contribute.rst

-.. cSpell:ignore envlist, htmlcov, pylintrc
+.. cSpell:ignore docnb, htmlcov, pylintrc, testenv

 How to contribute?
 ==================